|Warmachine||Warcaster||"Junior" Warcaster||'Jack Marshal||Warjack||Colossal||Vector||Monstrosity|

 When a battlegroup commander is destroyed or removed from the table, the warbeasts in its battlegroup become wild.
 Additionally, all upkeep spells cast by that model immediately expire.

-A friendly Faction model with the Battlegroup Commander special rule, such as a warlock, that ends its movement in base-to-base contact with a wild warbeast can take control of it.
-To take control of the warbeast, the battlegroup commander must spend 1 fury point during its activation while base-to-base with the warbeast.
+Anytime during its activation, a friendly Faction model with the Battlegroup Commander special rule, such as a warlock, can spend 1 fury point to take control of a wild warbeast while in base-to-base contact with it.
 The warbeast is no longer wild but must forfeit its Combat Action the turn it becomes controlled.
-The warbeast becomes a part of its new controller’s battlegroup.
+The warbeast becomes a part of its new controller’s battlegroup

 Some warlocks are part of a unit rather than being independent models.
 The warlock is the unit commander and activates as part of the unit.
 The warlock is the model in the unit with the Officer advantage and is the only model in the unit that has the special rules of a warlock.
 The warlock controls a battlegroup, has a feat, can spend fury, and so on.
 If the warlock is destroyed, its upkeep spells expire and its warbeasts become wild as normal.